 In this section we’re going to be looking at rearranging equations.
 We shall explore how to arrange linear equations, brackets, fractions and quadratics.
-This entry explores the basic ideas of rearranging equations, more harder examples of rearranging equations can be found here
+This entry explores the basic ideas of rearranging equations.
+You can find examples of harder rearranging equations here

 What is the subject?